DanForder/nology-portfolio/README.md

+## Portfolio
+### Overview
-This was created in week 10 of the _nology front-end coding bootcamp to showcase the work completed during the course.
+This was created during week 10 and 11 of the _nology front-end coding bootcamp to showcase the work completed during the course.

-It was built using HTML, SCSS, and TypeScript.
+### Tech Used
+- HTML
+- SCSS
+- TypeScript

+## How to
+- Clone the repo
+- Convert styles.scss file to styles.css
+- Convert main.ts file to main.js
+- Run a live server on index.html